-Epithelial lined inclusions cysts of the ovary are exposed to different stimuli from those cells lining the outside of the ovary that are separated from the stroma by the tunica albuginea.
-Because the epithelial lined cysts in this study were found inside the ovary and progressively further inside the middle of the ovary after TX alteration and superovulation, the hormone receptor status was investigated to determine whether the cells lining these cysts were hormone responsive.
-Receptor expression in the cyst could identify a potential source of signaling alteration and growth characteristics different from normal surface epithelia.
-Using an antibody directed against estrogen receptor α , estrogen receptors were detected in all of the cysts analyzed regardless of genotype or superovulation (Fig. 7, top).
+Epithelial lined inclusions cysts of the ovary are exposed to different stimuli than those cells lining the outside of the ovary that are separated from the stroma by the tunica albuginea.
+Because the epithelial lined cysts in this study were found inside the ovary and progressively further inside the middle of the ovary after transgenic alteration and superovulation, the hormone receptor status was investigated to determine if the cells lining these cysts were hormone responsive.
+Receptor expression in the cyst could identify a potential source of signaling alteration and growth characteristics different than normal surface epithelia.
+Using an antibody directed against $ER\alpha$ , estrogen receptors were detected in all of the cysts analyzed regardless of genotype or superovulation (Figure 7 top panel).
 The expression of the receptors was found in large and small cysts regardless of location.
 Therefore, cystic lesions may be responsive to estrogens that are generated by the growing follicles stimulated from PMSG injections and natural ovulation events.

-To confirm whether the cysts in this study expressed progesterone receptor, an immunostain was performed using an antibody detecting both forms of progesterone receptors.
+In order to confirm whether the cysts in this study expressed progesterone receptor, an immunostain was performed using an antibody detecting both forms of progesterone receptors.
 This antibody does not distinguish between the two isoforms.
-Progesterone receptors were detected in all of the cysts analyzed, and their expression did not differ between groups (Fig. 7, bottom).
-However, the expression of progesterone receptors in the cyst was found to be constant, whereas OSE expression was only detected in approximately 50% of the ovaries.
+Progesterone receptors were detected in all of the cysts analyzed and their expression did not differ between groups (Figure 7 bottom panel).
+However, the expression of progesterone receptors in the cyst was found to be constant, while OSE expression was only detected in $\sim 50\%$ of the ovaries.
 The OSE expression did not change based on genotype or treatment but appeared random.
-Therefore, ovarian lined inclusion cysts in both NLM and TX animals were found to express estrogen and progesterone receptors.
+Therefore, ovarian lined inclusion cysts in both normal littermates and transgenic animals were found to express estrogen and progesterone receptors.